informalsystems/vdd/lightclient/failuredetector.md

 ### Informal Problem statement

-> I put tags to informal problem statements as there is no sequential secification.
+> I put tags to informal problem statements as there is no sequential
+> secification.

+The following requirements are operational in that describe how things should be done, rather than what should be done.
+They capture the intuition after the ADR had been written.
+However, they do not constitute temporal logic verification conditions.
+For those, see [LCD-VC*] below.

 #### **[LCD-IP-Q]**